jselliott/NSACodebreaker19/Task 3/README.md

 ## Walkthrough

 For this task, we are provided with an SQLite database that is taken from the device of an arrested terrorist.
-You can open it by using a databse browser like DB Browser for SQLite (https://sqlitebrowser.org/).
+You can open it by using a database browser like DB Browser for SQLite (https://sqlitebrowser.org/).
 In the "Clients" table, you will see two columns, xsip and asip, that contain the domain names of the XMPP and OAUTH servers:

 * chat.terrortime.app
 * register.terrortime.app